How to Improve Your LinkedIn Profile for 2023

 Sharing Valuable Content

-Quality content, text, audio, and video serve as additional means to legitimize the things you are working on.
-If you have a flyer showing your business's progress over the last twelve months, then why not put it on display (assuming you are not disclosing confidential information)?
-It'll boost your legitimacy as a member of a great team, and it'll serve as a badge of success.
+Quality content, text, audio, and video are additional means to legitimize your work.
+If you have a flyer showing your business's progress over the last twelve months, why not display it (assuming you are not disclosing confidential information)?
+It'll boost your legitimacy as a great team member and serve as a badge of success.

 If you're producing quality collateral you can leverage and use to market your or your firm's capabilities, you should think about sharing it on your LinkedIn profile.

 Your marketing collateral also helps people understand what your business is about, in addition to a simple CV or job description.
-It's there for people who want to know more after you've nailed your first impression with them.
+It's there for people wanting to know more after you've nailed your first impression.

 Comment More

 Posting and sharing things on LinkedIn is a great place to start, but don't stop there.
-Comments are a great way to add a bit more character to your posts and shares on LinkedIn.
-When sharing a piece of content, if you add a comment explaining why you think something is worth sharing, it'll increase your value as a poster on people's feeds.
+Comments are a great way to add more character to your posts and shares on LinkedIn.
+When sharing a piece of content, add a comment explaining why you think something is worth sharing, as it increases your value as a poster on people's feeds.

-Sometimes it is hard to tell why content is being shared.
+Sometimes it's hard to tell why content is being shared.
 Is this your work?
 Is this something you look up to?
-Is it something you think is worth a discussion?
+Do you think it's worth talking about?
 What purpose does your share serve?

-Adding a simple one-to-two-sentence comment and/or a question can quickly answer some of these questions or encourage sharing additional perspectives.
+Adding a simple one-to-two-sentence comment or a question can quickly respond to some of these questions or encourage sharing additional perspectives.

 Following Influencers

-LinkedIn has influencers with a huge following and a great deal of impact on the content and people their followers are exposed to.
+LinkedIn has influencers with a huge following and significant impact on the content and people their followers are exposed to.

-Identify influencers who are relevant in your industry and connect with them or follow them.
+Identify relevant influencers in your industry and connect with them or follow them.
 They are, in many ways, trendsetters of your industry.
-New and important things happening will catch their attention, and discussions they jump on will gain a lot of traction almost immediately, given the reach your influencers have.
+New and vital things will catch their attention, and discussions they jump on will gain a lot of traction almost immediately, given your influencers' reach.

 Figuring out the patterns of what influencers are interested in may help you get on their radar.
 It's not likely that you'll get a share from them initially, but that's not what you should be aiming for, anyway.
-If you mould your content creation around what industry trendsetters are interested in (influencers being one of them), then your content will perform better on LinkedIn.
+If you mold your content around what industry trendsetters are interested in (influencers being one of them), your content will perform better on LinkedIn.

-Following critical influencers also lets your profile visitors know what you're interested in and adds another layer of depth to your profile, demonstrating that you are interested in your industry and trends as a whole.
+Following critical influencers also lets your profile visitors know what you're interested in and adds another layer of depth to your profile, demonstrating your interest in your industry and trends.

 Becoming an Employee Advocate

 Employee advocacy is when employees of a business promote the business and its contributions.
-This can take the form of sharing details about products or services the business provides or discussing its culture.
+This can take the form of sharing details about the business's products or services or discussing its culture.
 Boosting a company's branding, employee endorsements are seen as much more credible than often self-aggrandizing statements from a senior executive or owner.

 Interestingly, being an employee advocate is also beneficial to the employees themselves.
-Saying good things about a company you are currently working with or have worked for in the past, is a great thing to have on your LinkedIn profile.
+Saying good things about a company you are currently working with or have worked for is great on your LinkedIn profile.
 It lets potential employers know that you're a credible and critical employee - you're not just having a job but care about your work environment.
-It also allows you to position yourself as an expert in your current field and industry, setting yourself and your employer apart from other companies in the industry, and showcasing your knowledge and your ability to assess work environments critically.
+It also allows you to position yourself as an expert in your current field and industry, setting yourself and your employer apart from other companies and showcasing your knowledge and ability to assess work environments critically.

-The "My Company" tab, a successor of the retired LinkedIn Elevate function, is offering organizations on LinkedIn a trusted, employee-only space to help them join the conversations that matter most.
+The "My Company" tab, a successor of the retired LinkedIn Elevate function, offers organizations on LinkedIn a trusted, employee-only space to help them join the conversations that matter most.

 Write an Article - Publishing Long-Form Content

-Look at how people engage with your LinkedIn activity - what areas attract the most interest?
+Look at how people engage with your Marketing on LinkedIn - what areas attract the most interest?
 What topics are the most conducive to discussion and engagement in general?
-Getting traction and reactions, going beyond publishing links and short posts, you can and should start contributing articles, and posting long-form content about those key topics based on shares and comments.
-Engagement from your connections reflects a desire to see more out of whatever content you are posting, and long-form content is the next big step in that direction.
-Long-form content is where you really want to start conversations.
+Getting traction and reactions, going beyond publishing links and short posts, you can and should start contributing articles and posting long-form content about those key topics based on shares and comments.
+Engagement from your connections reflects a desire to see more out of whatever content you post, and long-form content is the next big step.
+Long-form content is where you want to start conversations.

-All members and admins (super admins or content admins) of a LinkedIn Page have the ability to publish articles about their expertise and interests.
+All members and admins (super admins or content admins) of a LinkedIn Page can publish articles about their expertise and interests.
 Articles are displayed in the Activity section of your profile.
-It’s shared with your connections and followers in their news feeds, and sometimes through notifications.
+It's shared with your connections and followers in their news feeds and sometimes through notifications.
 Articles can be shared on LinkedIn, Facebook, or Twitter.

-Articles should be educational, informative, and not salesy and should aim for engagement, comments and shares.
-Don't forget to respond to comments and keep the conversation going, now that you've started it!
+Articles should be educational, informative, and not salesy, aiming for engagement, comments, and shares.
+Don't forget to respond to comments and keep the conversation going now that you've started it!